 Dentons has been providing local information and business listings since 1967.
 Below is a list of useful contact details for a range of services in Bath, BANES and the surrounding area.
-This includes information on council services, education, transport, health, recycling, emergency services, things to do in Bath and a student guide.
+This includes information on council services, education, transport, health, recycling and emergency services.

 Council Office Services